 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-College Factual ranked Stevens as #90 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.
+Stevens landed the #64 spot in College Factual's 2024 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,217 colleges and universities across the nation to determine this ranking.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.
-This is an improvement over the previous year, when Stevens held the #172 spot on the Best Overall Colleges list.
+This is an improvement over the previous year, when Stevens held the #75 spot on the Best Overall Colleges list.

 The student to faculty ratio at Stevens is an impressive 12 to 1.
 That's quite good when you compare it to the national average of 15 to 1.
 This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.